anangkur/TabActivityInFragment/README.md

 ### Installing

 - Clone or download this repo
-- Copy folder TabActivityTemplate to
+- Copy folder `TabActivityInFragmentTemplate` to

 for windows user:
 ```